renovatebot/renovate/docs/usage/dependency-pinning.md

 ## Why use ranges?

 For projects of any type, the main reason to use ranges is so that you can "automatically" get updated releases - which may even include security fixes.
-By "automatically", we mean that any time you run `npm install` you will get the very latest version matching your SemVer - assuming you're not using a lock file, that is.
+By "automatically", we mean that any time you run `npm install` you'll get the very latest version matching your SemVer - assuming you're not using a lock file, that is.

 ### Tilde vs Caret

 If you're familiar with the theory of SemVer, you might think that you only need to use tilde ranges (e.g. `"~1.1.0"`) to get bug fixes, rather than caret ranges (e.g. `"^1.1.0"`).
 This is true in theory but not in practice.
 The reality is that for most projects, fixes are not "backported" to previous minor releases, and minor releases themselves may include fixes.
-So for example release `1.2.0` may include one new feature and one fix, so if you stick with `1.1.0` then you will miss out on the fix as there will never be a `1.1.1` once `1.2.0` is already released.
+So for example release `1.2.0` may include one new feature and one fix, so if you stick with `1.1.0` then you'll miss out on the fix as there will never be a `1.1.1` once `1.2.0` is already released.
 This is the _reality_ of most open source packages.

 ### Ranges for Libraries